GrowinScala/Flipper/converter/README.md

 ### Module Structure ###

    ```
-   Converter/
+   converter/
+             ├── java/parser/conversion/
+             |                          └── ConverterJava.java  ; Java interface for this module's API
+             └── scala/parser/conversion/
+                                         ├── FileType.scala     ; Enum for the supported file type conversions
                                          └── Converter.scala    ; Handles the conversion of PDF into other file types
    ```
 ---